pywbem/pywbemtools/docs/pywbemlistener/commands.rst

 The following actions can be configured to be performed on each received indication.
 Multiple actions can be specified.

-* Displaying it on stdout:

-  This action is enabled by specifying the ``-d, -indi-display`` option.

 * Appending it as a line to a file:

   This action is enabled by specifying the ``--indi-file FILE`` option.